Choosing a Trailer Jack for your Boat

 Our 1,200 and 1,500 pound jacks are made with high-performance corrosion and UV-resistant finishes, rated to a more rigorous 600-hour standard.
 We also back these two models with a full five-year warranty, so we're pretty confident they will perform.

-There are two measurements to know here, the amount of travel between the up and down position, and the total amount of extension the jack will provide.
+There are two measurements to know when choosing a trailer jack, the amount of travel between the up and down position, and the total amount of extension the jack will provide.
 Smaller jacks have a 10" range of travel.
 The biggest heavy-duty jacks in our selection have a 15" travel.
-We also sell a 400 lb.
-Swivel Stand that pivots but has no travel, for boats of 12' length or smaller.

 Measure your trailer and tow vehicle to determine the height you will need.
 You can also purchase a trailer hitch receiver with a rise or a drop built into it.
 Read our West Advisor article called Sizing Up Trailer Hitches and Couplers for more on this topic.